technomancy/leiningen/doc/DEPLOY.md

 instead.

-If it's a Clojure project that already has a project.clj file, it's easy enough to just follow the regular `lein jar, pom; scp [...]` path.
-If you don't have a readily-available pom, you can create a dummy project with `lein new`.
+If it's a Clojure project that already has a project.clj file, it's easy enough to just follow the regular `lein deploy clojars` path.
+If you don't have a readily-available project.clj, you can create a dummy project with `lein new`.
 Edit project.clj to include your `org.clojars.$USERNAME` group-id, the project's original artifact name, and the version.
-Then you can use the output from `lein pom` to upload to Clojars.
+Then deploy from there.

 ## Private Repositories